peer-base/peer-pad/docs/ARCHITECTURE.md

 # Peerpad Architecture

 Peerpad is a decentralized editor that allows concurrent writing of text.
 Besides making live changes to a given document, it allows read-only nodes to follow the changes in real-time.
-It also allows you to publish a self-contained snapshot of the document to IPFS.
+It also allows you to make available via IPFS a self-contained snapshot of the document.

+**Note:** Peerpad doesn't yet give any guarantees regarding document persistence.
+In addition to participating Peerpad instances, documents may be cached on the HTTP-to-IPFS gateway at https://ipfs.io, but may be evicted at any point.
+Follow [#90](https://github.com/ipfs-shipyard/peerpad/issues/90) for updates on this topic.

 ## Environment